Reduced Order Modeling of Partial Differential Equations on Parameter-Dependent Domains Using Deep Neural Networks: Related work

 \subsection{Graph convolutional autoencoder approach for DL-ROMs}

 Following DL-ROM framework, in \cite{pichi2023graph} Graph convolutional autoencoders (GNNs) \cite{zhou2020graph}, \cite{monti2017geometric}, \cite{park2019symmetric}, \cite{zhou2020fully} are used for dimension reduction.
 Using the proposed autoencoder technique, one can obtain ROM for non-rectangle domains using the GNN autoencoder.
-In the proposed approach, graph pooling and a fully-connected layer work only when all domains have the same number of nodes and domain parametrization is known as well.
+However, graph pooling and a fully-connected layer work only when all domains have the same number of nodes and domain parametrization is known as well.
 In applications, especially in biomedicine, both constraints may not hold.

+In \cite{zhao2025diffeomorphism}, a harmonic mapping is used to map the domain and solution to a reference configuration.
+The neural operator is learned on a reference configuration and mapped to the original domain via inverse of the harmonic mapping.
+This approach may not be feasible when such harmonic mapping is difficult or impossible to construct due to a wide geometric or topological variability. \\ Similarly as in our work, in \cite{eichinger2020surrogate} a characteristic function of the domain is used, and the solutions are interpolated onto a rectangular grid using CNN.
+The input is a domain characteristic function and the output is the solution on that domain.
+Contrary to our work, this model is not capable of handling non-geometric parameters simultaneously.